 Primes: Is that what kids these days say?!
 Anyway, one of the enjoyable nuances of Toradora is precisely that it sets aside the presumption that you always have to either be in love or trying to find love.
 Minori may be off in her own world, but there’s no doubt she’s tuned into her heart very well in this regard at least.
 I’m glad that they included a main character who is comfortable with not being in love or a relationship, and that she doesn’t let it get in the way of her living life to the fullest.

 Hmm…don’t you hear that tossed around often?
-All I know is that someone said it to me recently enough.
+“Single means available”?
 Minori is comfortable enough, but she may possibly still be insecure about it at times.
 I think her response shows that.